punteroo/TF2-Item-Plugins/README.md

 For compilation you require my custom includes provided in the repository, the includes from the dependencies mentioned above and the following includes as well:
 * [MoreColors](https://forums.alliedmods.net/showthread.php?t=185016)

+# Installation
+This was needed because too many people have asked me if they just drag & drop and that's it.
+Many people get the error ``Native TF2IDB_CustomQuery was not found.``, this is because my plugin pack utilizes [FlaminSarge's TF2IDB](https://github.com/FlaminSarge/tf2idb) and not the original one, as stated in the requirements section.
+I've included in both the repository source code and releases the compiled, correct version for **TF2IDB** to prevent this error.

+To begin the installation process, first generate the SQLite Item Database for TF2IDB; head over to the [original TF2IDB post](https://forums.alliedmods.net/showpost.php?p=2252182&postcount=1) and follow the stated instructions, run the Python script, then copy the **tf2idb.sq3** file to ``addons/sourcemod/data/sqlite/``.

+Read all the articles inside the [Requirements](https://github.com/punteroo/TF2-Item-Plugins#requirements) section and install them independently. the head over to the [Releases](https://github.com/punteroo/TF2-Item-Plugins/releases) section in this repository and download the latest one. **NOW** you can Drag & Drop the contents of the **.zip** into ``addons/sourcemod/``.

+If any error was present during installation, contact me through **Discord** and I'll help you out whenever I'm able to.

 # Plugin Pack Usage

 ## vip-australium